kshypachov/trembita-healthcheck/README.md

 - With 4 startup attempts per failed Pod, you’ve got nearly **1.5 months** before most HSMs lock.
   So take a breath.
 Enjoy some ☕.

-> Bonus: with 4 startup attempts per failure, you have about **1.5 months** before an HSM with a 5-attempt limit is locked out.

 ## ✅ Exit Codes